 Can You Use Everyday Oil On Infants?

-Everyday Oil is certified microbiome-friendly for infant skin and we recommend our Unscented Everyday Oil for little ones.
+Everyday Oil is certified microbiome-friendly for infant skin and we recommend our Baseline Everyday Oil for little ones.
 Mainstay is also safe and certified microbiome friendly for infants, but we don't recommend using any products with essential oils on infants or children under 2 years old.
 Essential oils are powerful and while they can be safe for young children in the proper dilutions, we feel they are a bit too strong for newborns and babies.
-Always do what you feel is right for your family, but we recommend our Unscented blend for little ones and anyone that might be sensitive to essential oils.
+Always do what you feel is right for your family, but we recommend our Baseline blend for little ones and anyone that might be sensitive to essential oils.

 Our favorite way to use Everyday Oil with babies is to use a couple pumps when massaging that sweet little babe body.
 Massage time is a great way to connect and relax.
 We love this book paired with a sweet soundtrack, like our Deep Breath playlist, and a bottle of Everyday Oil.
 Incorporating this special time before bed as a consistent relaxing routine can start signaling to your little one that night time (and hopefully lots of sleep) happens soon.